-From time to time, there are legislative proposals in the Congress and in the states that, if enacted, could alter or amend the federal and state tax matters referred to above or adversely affect the market value of the Series 2016A Notes.
-It cannot be predicted whether or in what form any such proposal might be enacted or whether if enacted it would apply to bonds issued prior to enactment.
-In addition, regulatory actions are from time to time announced or proposed and litigation is threatened or commenced which, if implemented or concluded in a particular manner, could adversely affect the market value of the Series 2016A Notes.
-It cannot be predicted whether any such regulatory action will be implemented, how any particular litigation or judicial action will be resolved, or whether the Series 2016A Notes or the market value thereof would be impacted thereby.
-Purchasers of the Series 2016A Notes should consult their tax advisors regarding any pending or proposed legislation, regulatory initiatives or litigation.
-The opinions expressed by Bond Counsel are based upon existing legislation and regulations as interpreted by relevant judicial and regulatory authorities as of the date of issuance and delivery of the Series 2016A Notes, and Bond Counsel has expressed no opinion as of any date subsequent thereto or with respect to any pending legislation, regulatory initiatives or litigation.
+From time to time, there are Presidential proposals, proposals of various federal committees, and legislative proposals in the Congress and in the states that, if enacted, could alter or amend the federal and state tax matters referred to herein or adversely affect the marketability or market value of the Series 2016 Notes or otherwise prevent holders of the Series 2016 Notes from realizing the full benefit of the tax exemption of interest on the Series 2016 Notes.
+Further, such proposals may impact the marketability or market value of the Series 2016 Notes simply by being proposed.
+It cannot be predicted whether or in what form any such proposals may be enacted or whether if enacted such proposals would apply to Series 2016 Notes issued prior to enactment.
+In addition, regulatory actions are from time to time announced or proposed and litigation is threatened or commenced which, if implemented or concluded in a particular manner, could adversely affect the market value, marketability or tax status of the Series 2016 Notes.
+It cannot be predicted whether any such regulatory action will be implemented, how any particular litigation or judicial action will be resolved, or whether the Series 2016 Notes would be impacted thereby.

+Purchasers of the Series 2016 Notes should consult their tax advisors regarding any pending or proposed legislation, regulatory initiatives or litigation.
+The opinions expressed by Bond Counsel are based upon existing legislation and regulations as interpreted by relevant judicial and regulatory authorities as of the date of issuance and delivery of the Series 2016 Notes, and Bond Counsel has expressed no opinion as of any date subsequent thereto or with respect to any proposed or pending legislation, regulatory initiatives or litigation.